If a tree falls in a Weyerhaeuser forest, someone

 Weyerhaeuser operates through three business segments: Wood Products, Cellulose Fibers, and Timberlands.
-(In mid-2014 Weyerhaeuser sold its homebuilding and real estate development business, Weyerhaeuser Real Estate Company, to TRI Pointe.
+In mid-2014 Weyerhaeuser sold its homebuilding and real estate development business, Weyerhaeuser Real Estate Company, to

 Weyerhaeuser's Wood Products segment generated 55% of the company's total sales during 2015, and manages nearly 13 million acres of timberlands mostly in the US but some in Canada under long-term licenses.
 It has principal manufacturing locations for structural lumber, engineered lumber, and oriented strand board in both the US and Canada.
 The company sources softwood plywood in the US, only, in Arkansas and Louisiana.